Pasture Mixes and Forage Grasses

 Big Bluestem (20%)

-Big blue is a warm season, perennial bunch grass that grows to a height of 3 to 8 feet.
+A warm season, perennial bunch grass grows to a height of 3 to 8 feet.
 It has roots that permeate the top two feet of soil.
 Big Bluestem is adapted to moist, deep, well-drained soils.
-Big Bluestem is very palatable and nutritious although, if continuously grazed closer than 6 to 8 inches, will be replaced by less desirable grasses.
-It also works well in pure stands and is used extensively for nesting habitat, and reclamation projects.
+It is very palatable and nutritious.
+Big Bluestem, if continuously grazed closer than 6 to 8 inches, will be replaced by less desirable grasses.
+It also works well in pure stands or mixed with other grasses.
+Used extensively for nesting habitat, and reclamation projects.

 Green Needlegrass (15%)

-Green needle is a cool season, perennial bunch type grass that grows from 1 1/2 to 3 feet tall.
-It is a native grass that grows on medium to fine textured soils.
+A cool season, perennial bunch-type grass that grows from 1 1/2 to 3 feet tall.
+It is a native grass that grows on medium to fine-textured soils.
 Green Needlegrass starts growth early in the spring, and is nutritious, palatable, and remains green throughout the year.
 Stand establishment may be slow because of high dormant seed percentage.

 Indiangrass (15%)